The Six Universal Emotions Theory

 Medically reviewed by Arianna Williams, LPC, CCTP

-In The Expression of the Emotions in Man and Animals, a book published by Charles Darwin in 1872, he theorized that the facial expressions we use to express emotions are the same in every human rather than varying due to different cultural influences and upbringings.
+In his seminal 1872 book The Expression of the Emotions in Man and Animals, Charles Darwin suggested that the facial expressions we use to convey emotions are universal, not influenced by cultural differences.

 1. Joy or happiness